mauricebyuka/myBioTools/README.md

 # myBioTools
-This repository contains the scripts that automate some of the tasks that I use on a regular basis.
+This repository contains the scripts that automate some of the tasks that I perform on a regular basis.
 They were not designed with a general case usage in mind but rather for perfoming specific tasks, although some of them may allow some level of flexibility.
 Below is a list of the scripts and their usage.

 ### 1. biosampleParser